TGOlson/patchwork/README.md

 # Patchwork

 A simple framework for creating a fully responsive and dynamic media grid in the browser.
+Visit the [site](./index.html) for examples.

 ## What's that mean?